A message from Confidential Advocacy, Resources, and Education — Support Center (CARE-SC) and Services

 USC works with the Santa Monica Rape Treatment Center which is the only SAR T/forensic exam organization in Los Angeles that allows for a survivor to remain anonymous and freezes evidence (in perpetuity) if a survivor is uncertain whether they want to file a criminal report at the time of the exam.

 During these exams, survivors will be given the option to address any concerns about STIs or pregnancy through preventative treatment, which is the only medical intervention recommended for these concerns following a sexual assault.
-If you are considering a SAR T/forensic exam, please contact an RSVP confidential advocate who can help you explore options, arrange transportation to the Santa Monica Rape Treatment Center and can go with you to an exam, if desired.
+If you are considering a SAR T/forensic exam, please contact a CARE-SC confidential advocate who can help you explore options, arrange transportation to the Santa Monica Rape Treatment Center and can go with you to an exam, if desired.
 Survivors can also involve support persons of their choice.

 Confidential advocates are available to students 24/7 and can be reached through the Student Health phone line, 213-740-9355 (WELL) or through secure messaging in MySHR (usc.edu/myshr).